project-delphi/project-delphi/README.md

 ### Hello 👋 - I'm Ravi

-I was born and raised in󠁧󠁢󠁥󠁮󠁧󠁿󠁮󠁧󠁿 the European Union 🇪🇺; primarily London.
+I was born and grew up in󠁧󠁢󠁥󠁮󠁧󠁿󠁮󠁧󠁿 the European Union 🇪🇺; primarily London.

 Since then I've lived all over our 🌎 blue planet, currently my coordinates fall in 🇨🇦.